Root Awakening

 Manny refilled it without being asked.

-“Quiet one tonight,” Manny said.
+“Quiet one tonight.”

 “Aren’t they all.”

 Manny moved off down the bar.
 Dale settled his elbows onto the wood and looked out at the room.
-Root Awakening on a Thursday: low-hung pendant lights washing everything amber, the ambient music hovering just below the threshold of being music, a couple in the corner sharing a kava shell in the concentrated silence of two people who had run out of easy words and were trying the harder ones.
-A guy Dale recognized but didn’t know the name of — mid-thirties, always alone, always looking at something on his laptop with the absorbed expression of a man solving a problem he hadn’t created — occupied his usual spot near the back.
+Root Awakening on a Thursday: low-hung pendant lights washing everything amber, the ambient music hovering just below the threshold of being music, a couple in the corner sharing a kava shell in the concentrated silence of two people who ran out of easy words and were trying the harder ones.
+A guy Dale recognized but didn’t know the name of, mid-thirties, always alone, always studying his laptop with the absorbed expression of a man solving a problem he hadn’t created, occupied his usual spot near the back.
 The woven-mat wall panels threw patterns across the ceiling.
-The strip-mall bones of the place showed in the scuffed baseboards, the drop ceiling tiles, the particular geometry of the windows.
-Nothing about the exterior of this building suggested that anything real happened inside it.
+The strip-mall bones of the place showed in the scuffed baseboards and drop ceiling tiles, in the windows spaced for a building that had no rituals in mind.

 And yet.

+Dale’s phone sat face-down on the bar beside the cup.
+Twenty minutes, and it hadn’t lit up.
 He picked it up.
 The text from Alex was still there: Ten minutes.
 Don’t let them run out of whatever I’m supposed to drink.

-That had been twelve minutes ago.
+That was twelve minutes ago.

 He turned the phone back over.